mykytaso/mykytaso_app/README.md

 ## My personal website — built with Django and deployed on AWS.

 A blog-style web application built with Django.

-It supports user registration, post creation via content blocks, commenting, and real-time Telegram notifications.
+It supports:
+- Email-based user registration.
+- Content creation through customizable blocks (inspired by Notion).
+- Commenting by authenticated users.
+- Real-time Telegram notifications.

 The app is fully deployed on AWS and optimized for performance, security, and maintainability.

 <br>

-## Frontend Technologies
+## Technologies

-- **HTML**
+- **Django**
-- **CSS**
+- **PostgreSQL**
-- **Bootstrap 5.3** – for responsive design and UI components
+- **Django Signals** – Used for deleting media files from AWS S3 Bucket and sending Telegram notifications
+- **GenericForeignKey** – Enables the Post model to connect with different block types
-- **Django Template Language (DTL)** – for rendering dynamic server-side content
+- **HTML, CSS, Bootstrap 5.3, Django Template Language (DTL)**
+- **NGINX, Gunicorn**
+-

 <br>

 ## Deployed on AWS

-The application is fully deployed on AWS using the following services:
+The application is fully deployed on AWS using the following services:<br>
 - **EC2** – Hosts the Ubuntu server running the application with NGINX and Gunicorn
 - **RDS** – Handles the PostgreSQL database
 - **S3 Bucket** – Stores uploaded media files